One in four people depend directly on forests for their livelihoods.

 Reducing those emissions could have a significant impact on curbing climate change, but there's a catch: Emissions from international flights can't be attributed to a single country — meaning they can't be regulated in the same way as countries, such as through mechanisms including the Paris Agreement.

-To meet these climate targets, the industry will have to look to carbon offsets.
+To meet these climate targets, the industry will have to look in part to carbon offsets, including through forest carbon offsets known as REDD+.

 Halting tropical deforestation and allowing forests and other carbon-rich ecosystems to regrow can provide at least 30 percent or more of the emissions reductions and carbon sequestration needed to limit warming to below 2° Celsius and also provide important adaptation benefits.